 But you decide which option of the five is best.
 I choose the fifth one.

-Whichever option you and I land on, let’s all show the love of Christ in our various interpretations of infallible Scripture, realizing that our interpretations can be fallible.
+Whichever option you and I land on, let’s all show the love of Christ in our various interpretations of infallible Scripture, not calling each other heretics or unorthodox, but realizing that our interpretations can be fallible.

 Written by James Malcolm